 How much does it cost to start woodworking?

-Dealing with wood and different tools can be quite challenging, but it also gives you a chance to nurture your creativity and display your love for craft-making.
-There are many ways to discover how to start woodworking hobby; all you need to do is have the courage to make a move.
+Dealing with several different types of wood and different tools can be quite challenging, but it also gives you a chance to nurture your creativity and love for craft-making.
+There are many ways to discover how to start a woodworking hobby.

-However, suppose you find yourself stuck to make the first project you have in mind, you can always seek assistance through different woodworking classes.
-Learning with a tutor can help you be more confident about your skills and develop techniques that can help you create better wooden pieces.
+However, suppose you find yourself stuck to make the first project you have in mind, you can always seek assistance through different woodworking classes and resources.
+Having a tutor can help you sharpen your focus and develop woodworking techniques that can help you create better wooden pieces.